SEBR-0116/First-Words-Memory-Flash-Cards/README.md

 * help develop memorization tactics to support success across subjects

-FLASH CARD DESCRIPTION OF HOW IT'LL BE DESIGNED:
+FLASH CARD DESCRIPTION OF HOW IT WILL BE DESIGNED:

 Cake - Image